Schnider11/victoria-bus-predictions/README.md

     actual table (check `scripts/postgres/remove_duplicates.sql`)
     - Describe a table `\d <table name>` or `\d+ <table name>`

-# Vehicleupdates to CSV
+# Vehicleupdates/Tripupdates to CSV
-- Formats vehicleupdates as a CSV file, input options are:
+- Formats the file as a CSV file, input options are:
     - `file Y y X x` to read a single file and write it as a csv file where `X` is the input directory, `x` is the file to be read, `Y` is the output directory, and `y` is the output file name.